-In order to prepare for a successful audit, there should be sufficient internal controls put in place, audit procedures should be properly followed by an auditor, and financial reporting should be done regularly to follow GAAS (generally accepted auditing standards) or other international standards on auditing.
+To prepare for a successful audit, you must have sufficient internal controls in place.
+An auditor will follow set procedures, which will follow GAAS (generally accepted auditing standards) or other international standards on auditing.

 Publicly traded companies are also required to follow PCAOB standards, which is a regulatory board reporting to the SEC who oversees the audits of public companies.